cse-sim/cse/doc/src/docs/input-structure.md

 In the above "exportCol" and "holiday" are class names, and "name", "colHead", "colGap", . . . are member names for class exportCol.
 Some members have multiple names separated by .'s, or they may contain an additional subscript.
 To probe one of these, type all of the names and punctuation exactly as shown (except capitalization may differ); if an additional subscript is shown, give a number in the specified range.
 An "I" designates an "input" parameter, an R means "runtime" parameter.
 The "owner" is the class of which this class is a subclass.

 The data type and variation of each member is also shown.
-Note that _variation_, or how often the member changes, is shown here. (_Variability_, or how often an expression assigned to the member may change, is given for the input table members in the [Input Data][input-data] Section).
+Note that *variation*, or how often the member changes, is shown here. (*Variability*, or how often an expression assigned to the member may change, is given for the input table members in the [Input Data](#input-data) Section).
 Members for which an "end of" variation is shown can be probed only for use in reports.
 A name described as "un-probe-able" is a structure or something not convertible to an integer, float, or string.

 <!--